-- 2. Cosmetic damage that arises as a result of owner misuse or abuse, lack of proper maintenance as described in the Owner's Manual, or environmental conditions (except concerns that result from defects in factory materials or workmanship, which are covered by this limited warranty for the duration of the limited warranty period), including but not limited to windshield cracking or other damage caused by road debris, overtightened fasteners, or use of cleaning products other than those approved by Harley-Davidson. - Any cosmetic damage allegedly existing at the time of retail delivery that has not been documented by the authorized Harley-Davidson selling dealer prior to retail delivery. - 4.
-Defects or damage to the motorcycle caused by alterations outside of Harley-Davidson's factory specifications or caused by alterations or use of parts or accessories not approved for the make and model year of your motorcycle.
+- 2. Cosmetic damage that arises as a result of owner misuse or abuse, lack of proper maintenance as described in the Owner's Manual, or environmental conditions (except concerns that result from defects in factory materials or workmanship, which are covered by this limited warranty for the duration of the limited warranty period), including but not limited to windshield cracking or other damage caused by road debris, overtightened fasteners, or use of cleaning products other than those approved by Harley-Davidson. - Any cosmetic damage allegedly existing at the time of retail delivery that has not been documented by the authorized Harley-Davidson selling dealer prior to retail delivery. - Defects or damage to the motorcycle caused by alterations outside of Harley-Davidson's factory specifications or caused by alterations or use of parts or accessories not approved for the make and model year of your motorcycle.

 - 5. Damage caused by installation or use of non-genuine Harley-Davidson parts, or unapproved genuine Harley-Davidson parts, even those installed by an authorized Harley-Davidson dealership, that cause a genuine Harley-Davidson part to fail.
 Examples include, but are not limited to performance-enhancing powertrain components or software, exhaust systems, trailer hitches, non-approved tires, lowering kits, handlebars, and add-ons connected to the factory electrical system. - 6.
 Upgraded parts as a warranty replacement.
 The limited warranty allows for repair or replacement of failed parts to put the vehicle, component, or part back to its original condition with factory supplied materials and as delivered.
 We will take all steps to repair/replace the part to make it correct for the customer.
 This does not include upgrades to parts unless no other suitable component is available as a direct replacement.
-This would require an authorization prior to repair.
+This would require an authorization prior to repair. - Defects or damage impacting the functionality of powertrain components in a motorcycle that has been tuned using a tuner or calibration different from the original calibration installed at factory.